Light and Versatile Embedded Graphics Library ~

 sunrise.move_background() # move the image to the background

-Support for Freetype fonts depends on #define USE_LVGL_FREETYPE
+Support for FreeType fonts depends on #define USE_LVGL_FREETYPE

 - which is NOT enabled by default in Tasmota32-lvgl.